globallightingdata/l3d.net/README.md

 [![OnPush develop](https://github.com/globallightingdata/l3d.net/actions/workflows/OnPushDevelop.yml/badge.svg)](https://github.com/globallightingdata/l3d.net/actions/workflows/OnPushDevelop.yml)
 [![NuGet Status](https://img.shields.io/nuget/v/L3D.Net.svg)](https://www.nuget.org/packages/L3D.Net/) [![L3D.Net on fuget.org](https://www.fuget.org/packages/L3D.Net/badge.svg)](https://www.fuget.org/packages/L3D.Net)

 ## Intro

 .NET Standard 2.0 library for the Luminaire 3D [L3D](https://gldf.io/docs/geometry/l3d-intro)

 With the library it is possible to read and build L3D container files.
-For that the library exposes two classes 'Builder' and 'Reader'.
+For that the library exposes two classes ' Builder' and 'Reader'.
 The Builder has a fluent API for defining all the luminaire parts and build the target container file.
 With the Reader is is possible to read the content of a L3D container and to parse the containing .obj files at once.
 So there is no other .obj parser needed.

 ## How to get started